The Shoop Shoop Song (It's in His Kiss): Background

-"The Shoop Shoop Song" first became a major UK hit in 1975 via a disco version entitled "It's in His Kiss" by British vocalist Linda Lewis recorded at Mediasound Studios in New York City with producers Bert de Couteaux and Tony Silvester in a session which also yielded Lewis' recording of her own composition "Rock and Roller Coaster".
+"The Shoop Shoop Song" first became a major UK hit in 1975 via a disco version entitled "It's in His Kiss" by British vocalist Linda Lewis recorded at Mediasound Studios in New York City with producers Bert DeCoteaux and Tony Silvester in a session which also yielded Lewis' recording of her own composition "Rock and Roller Coaster".
 Lewis would recall: "Clive [Davis]" - Arista Records founder and president - "sent me over to New York [City] to work with Bert DeCoteaux, who’d [produced] Sister Sledge and people like that...And I had all these amazing backing vocalists, like Deniece Williams and Luther Vandross in the studio.
 I was like, 'Oh, my God!'
 I’m just this little girl from the East End...I just went in the studio and just hit the nail on the head, apparently."
 Clive Davis had the idea of Lewis remaking a classic hit song disco-style and had several "oldies" played for Lewis in the studio: (Lewis quote:)"As soon as ['It's in His Kiss'] came on we all said 'That's the one!'"
 Lewis would state: "I always loved the song and used to sing it in the bath" while opining that making a disco record "isn't really me".

 Reception

-Issued as "It's in His Kiss" — despite containing a variant of the "shoop shoop" background vocal – Lewis' version became a UK Top Ten hit in August 1975. on July 26, 1975, the track had been ranked at No. 13 in its third charting week, its advance to No. 8 on the August 2, 1975 chart being assisted by Lewis' performance of the song on the TOTP episode dated July 24, 1975, with the track reaching its UK chart peak of No. 6 on August 9, 1975, with a third and final Top Ten ranking at No. 9 on August 16, 1975.
+Issued as "It's in His Kiss"—despite containing a variant of the "shoop shoop" background vocal—Lewis' version became a UK top-ten hit in August 1975. on July 26, 1975, the track had been ranked at No. 13 in its third charting week, its advance to No. 8 on the August 2, 1975 chart being assisted by Lewis' performance of the song on the TOTP episode dated July 24, 1975, with the track reaching its UK chart peak of No. 6 on August 9, 1975, with a third and final Top Ten ranking at No. 9 on August 16, 1975.
 "It's in His Kiss" also afforded Lewis an Irish Top Ten hit at No. 9, and in the US ranked as high as No. 11 in club play with peripheral cross-over to the R&B chart in Billboard at No. 96, while the track almost reached the Billboard Hot 100, "bubbling under" at No. 107.
 "It's in His Kiss" was included on Lewis' debut Arista Records album release Not a Little Girl Anymore which reached No. 40 in the UK Albums Chart.